-To provide the mortality and fishery limits framework within the IPHC Fishery Regulations: Mortality and Fishery Limits (Sect.
-5), for reference and population at AM097.
+To improve clarity and transparency of fishery limits within the IPHC Fishery Regulations: Mortality and Fishery Limits (Sect.
+5).

 BACKGROUND

 The Commission considers new and revised IPHC Fishery Regulations, including proposed changes to mortality and fishery limits, and makes changes as deemed necessary at each Annual Meeting.
 In the absence of changes being deemed necessary, the existing IPHC Fishery Regulations remain in effect.